DTF File Prep Guide: PNG, PSD & Design Setup for Perfect Prints

 - SVG — not directly supported by most RIP software, convert to PNG first

-Resolution and DPI
+What Resolution and DPI Do DTF Prints Require?

 Set your design resolution to 300 DPI at the actual print size.
 This is the standard for high-quality DTF output.